top of page

 Bus Load at baud rate 500 kbps = 117,800/500000*100% = 23.56%

-In the below, screenshot one can see the active logging, trace viewer for Influx’s Rebel CT/LT, Channel (HS).
+The image below shows the active logging and trace viewer for Influx's Rebel CT/LT Channel (HS).
 Parameters such as Bitrate and Busload (total, per second and load) can be viewed here.
 Also, Rx/Tx messages and the error frames (total, per second and load) can be easily viewed.

-How it affects the length of the CAN bus?
+How does it affect the length of the CAN bus?

-For a CAN bus, the baud rate and the length of the cable are inversely proportional—the higher the baud rate lesser the length of the cable.
+For a CAN bus, the cable's baud rate and length are inversely proportional—the higher the baud rate, the lesser the cable length.